BernardoAO/BDT-VPC/README.md

 psycho_session.csv

-For example:
+for example:

 psycho059_002.csv

+The file named "All_Psico.csv" contains the label of the corresponding psychometric file for each neuron.

 ## IMPORT

-An example of how to import the data in Python can be found in the file "Import_VPC.py" and in MATLAB in the file "VPC_Neuron_analyser.mlx" under the section "Import".
+An example of how to import data in Python can be found in the file "Import_VPC.py", and in MATLAB, in the file "VPC_Neuron_analyser.mlx" under the "Import" section.

 ## ANALYSIS